 We stretch the boundaries beyond those towns on occasion, when we can, but that’s our core area, and if you live inside it and have cancer, you could be a Hand to Heart client.

 Our Board of Directors

-Hand to Heart’s continuation over these several years, including through a challenging economic downturn, is a testament to the support provided by a handful of foundations, a great many individuals and a fine board of directors.
+Hand to Heart’s continuation over these many years, including through a challenging economic downturn, and more recently a global pandemic, is a testament to the support provided by a handful of foundations, a great many individuals and a fine board of directors.

 Members of the board of directors for NH-VT Palliative Services, the nonprofit corporation that runs Hand to Heart, are: